Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 I will be presenting the findings with three dashboards using Tableau, a JPG of the dashboard sheets will be provided below.

-# Dataset/Data Background
+## Dataset/Data Background
-The dataset was provided in the Google Data Analytics Capstone Project.
+The dataset was provided in the Google Data Analytics Capstone Project. <br />
 It includes a month-month dataset for a year, running from Nov.
 2020 - Nov.
 2021 in .csv format.
 Each sheet includes ride information for each month, providing:
     - A unique ride id - ride_id